01 Aug SHRUGGING OFF SHOULDER PAIN

 - PAIN ALWAYS FOLLOWS DYSFUNCTION> Shoulder pain lasting longer than 2 weeks should be evaluated by a physician.
 Find a good sports doc.

-- Most pain is the result of repetitive motion injury which results in glued down muscles, fascia, tendons, capsule and nerves.
+- Most pain is the result of repetitive motion injury which results in glued down muscles, fascia, tendons, shoulder joint capsule and nerves.

 - Most cases of shoulder pain are due in part to poor positioning of the shoulder blade, known as an anteriorly tilted shoulder blade which tips forward and causes the shoulder blade to wing off of the rib cage and upper back.